ncagle/DNS-over-HTTPS/curl-meeting-2017.md

 ## How much does it cost?

-We charge 40 Euro for this.
-That will cover lunch and coffee for two days, and a tshirt!
+We will charge (around) 40 Euro for this.
+That will cover lunch and coffee for two days.

 ## How do I sign up?